mnshankar/settler53/readme.md

 This will create a "package.box" file in the current folder.

-Next, download the laravel homestead application from https://github.com/laravel/homestead and unzip it into a local folder - say "lamp53"
+Next, download the laravel homestead application (V 1.0) from https://github.com/laravel/homestead/tree/v1.0.0 and unzip it into a local folder - say "lamp53"

 Navigate into scripts/homestead.rb and change